louisvarley/mbiiez/README.md

 ## Latest News Update for Debian/Ubuntu 22.04/10

 A new installer to support both Debian and Ubuntu systems.
-You must run these under your user than other root and have sudo permissions.
+You must run this under root.
-Shoutout to the MBII development team (Defiant) for helping me out with a small dotnet update issue.

 ## Changelog